Tuscon Arizona, USA Travel Guide

 Look for various taco trucks throughout the city.

-Prickly pear fruit and green chile harvest season occur in late summer and early fall.
+Prickly pear fruit and green chile harvest season occur in late summer and late september to early october.

 Tucson hosts establishments offering elevated culinary experiences.

-Numerous mid-range options and a wide variety of global cuisine.
+Numerous mid-mid-range choices and a broad variety of global cuisine.

 Affordable eats and lively market experiences.

-Many restaurants offer clear vegetarian and vegan options.
+Lots of restaurants have clear vegetarian and vegan options.
 Mexican cuisine adapts well.

 Dedicated restaurants Lovin' Spoonfuls and Urban Fresh.